 The Kumtuks Project mines British Columbia history to explore new narratives and reclaim old ones for an increasingly diverse citizenry.

-The Global Civic Policy Society’s newest initiative is the Public Office Project, an independent non-partisan research and education initiative based in Vancouver, British Columbia that seeks excellence in elected public governance.
+The Global Civic Policy Society’s newest initiative is the QM Institute, an independent non-partisan research and education initiative based in Vancouver, British Columbia that seeks excellence in elected public governance.

 - Since 2012, the Society provides administration to Transcribimus, a network of volunteers that is transcribing early City Council minutes and other hand-written documents from early Vancouver, and making them freely available to students, researchers, and the general public.